hipster-labs/generator-jhipster-sample-blueprint/BLUEPRINT.md

 ## Blueprint rules and format

-1. Name should be of format generator-jhipster-<blueprintname>
+1. Name of the generator should be of format generator-jhipster-<blueprintname>
 2. Should be installed either globally or locally
 3. Should have keywords <jhipster-blueprint> in package.json